harrietrc/loadimpact-docs/jekyll/_v3/user-scenarios-scripting-examples/delays-between-requests-sleep-time.md

  })
  {% endhighlight %}

-You can identify and adjust sleeps in our load testing script. by default, we add a sleep time between pages and to the end of scripts recorded with the chrome extension:
+You can identify and adjust sleeps in our load testing script. by default, we add a sleep time between pages and to the end of scripts recorded with the Chrome extension:

 {% highlight lua linenos %}
 client.sleep(math.random(20, 40)) -- Sleep between 20 to 40 seconds